BIOLASE Inc. (BIOL) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted by analysts for BIOL is $3.88, which is $3.67 above the current price.
-The public float for BIOL is 23.31M and currently, short sellers hold a 3.50% ratio of that float.
-The average trading volume of BIOL on May 16, 2023 was 1.27M shares.
+The average price point forecasted by analysts for BIOLASE Inc. (BIOL) is $3.88, which is $3.72 above the current market price.
+The public float for BIOL is 23.31M, and currently, short sellers hold a 3.50% ratio of that float.
+The average trading volume of BIOL on May 19, 2023 was 1.46M shares.

 BIOL’s Market Performance